Credit CardsStudies & Surveys

 Content was accurate at the time of publication.

-As the holiday shopping season began, credit card confidence fell in November, sinking to its lowest level since March, according to the latest LendingTree Credit Card Confidence Index.
+Credit card confidence fell in December, sinking to its lowest level since December 2023, according to the latest LendingTree Credit Card Confidence Index.

 Every month since September 2018, LendingTree has asked a nationally representative sample of credit cardholders the following: “Think about all of your credit cards.
 On a scale of 1 to 5 (5 being very confident, 1 being not at all confident), how confident are you that you can pay the entire monthly statement balance on all of those cards in full this month?”
 Those who responded with 4s and 5s were called confident, while those who responded with 1s or 2s were deemed not confident.